these were originally going to be one giant raw blueberry pie, complete with a lattice top crust.

 to make the filling, mix the

-honey and cinnamon gently into the blueberries. you could add some
+sweetener and cinnamon gently into the blueberries. you could add some

 vanilla and salt here if you want. then fill the tarts with the